teamboxcoxrox/teamboxcoxrox.gitlab.io/README.txt

 download process.
 If you wish to re-start the download due to a failure or some other reason, you must first delete the .gz files present in the root folder before running the pipeline.

-- Analytic models
+---------------------  ANALYTIC MODELS  ---------------------
 Once the data has been downloaded, multiple main analytic models are used to structure the data for visualization.
 In each case, the input to the analytic models is the pets.db database, and the output of the models is a CSV file.
 The csv files are then combined in the last step of the pipeline process.
 The analytic models that are run on the data are described below.
 These analytic models must be performed sequentially in the order described below.

-- DFTI: Direct Frequency Topic Identification.
+---------------------  DFTI: Direct Frequency Topic Identification  ---------------------
 DFTI is a new approach that the team developed to provide an initial top level categorization of the products based on product reviews.
 DFTI begins with a list of specific categories.
 For this project, those categories are [dog, cat, bird, fish, rodents and rabbits, amphibians and reptiles, farm animals, other].
 Each of these categories has a list of key words.
 For example, the category "cat" has the key words ['cat', 'cats', 'kitten', 'kittens', 'feline', 'felines'].
 DFTI works by counting the number of occurrences of the key words for each category.
 The category that has the most "hits" wins, and the product is set to that top level.

+---------------------  Sentiment Analysis   ---------------------
-- Sentiment Analysis:  This project uses the Vader sentiment analysis tool, which evaluates text and returns a sentiment score from -1 to 1.
-For more information on Vader, please refer to the complete project report.
+This project uses the Vader sentiment analysis tool, which evaluates text and returns a sentiment score from -1 to 1.
+For more information on Vader, please refer to the project report in the DOC folder.

+---------------------  Product Ranking Analysis     ---------------------
-- Product Ranking Analysis:  The goal of product ranking analysis is to rank the products based on the number of stars customers reported as part of their reviews.
+The goal of product ranking analysis is to rank the products based on the number of stars customers reported as part of their reviews.
 The raking is done by loading all of the reviews, and then aggregating them by product (asin).
 Next, the code calculates the mean, median and standard deviation of the stars.
 The code also calculates the average length of review text.

-- Link Validation:  The goal of the link validation is to provide a pre-check on if the product still has a valid presence on Amazon.com.
-This validation is done using Selenium.
-Link validation is the most "expensive" part of the overall data pipeline as it takes approximately 2 seconds per product.
-As a result, the code in the pipeline has been preconfigured to only validate the top 100 products by number of reviews.

-- Latent Dirichlet Allocation (LDA) Topic Analysis:  The LDA process requires the complete pets database, and the categories.csv file described in the DFTI section above.
+---------------------  Latent Dirichlet Allocation (LDA) Topic Analysis     ---------------------
+The LDA process requires the complete pets database, and the categories.csv file described in the DFTI section above.
 The program retrieves all reviews in a given category, and then performs LDA topic extraction on those documents.
-Seven topic clusters are defined for each category.
+Gridsearch CV is used to determine the optimal number of topic clusters.
 Since LDA is an unsupervised algorithm, the clusters identified are not known beforehand.
 As a result, png files and a separate LDA visualization is generated as part of the algorithm as well.
 The artifacts are then included in the final visualization for the project.

+---------------------  Link Validation  ---------------------
+The goal of the link validation is to provide a pre-check on if the product still has a valid presence on Amazon.com.
+This validation is done using Selenium.
+Link validation is the most "expensive" part of the overall data pipeline as it takes approximately 2 seconds per product.
+As a result, the code in the pipeline has been preconfigured to only validate the top 100 products by number of reviews.

+---------------------   Final Data Assembly  ---------------------
-Final Data Aggregation:  Final data aggregation is performed by merging the results of the above models into a single csv file that is used by the visualization.
-Due to the dynamic nature of the Amazon, it is not uncommon for certain product ASINs to become hijacked.
-In this situation an ASIN for an existing product gets assigned to a different product.
+Final data assembly is performed by merging the results of the above models into a single csv file that is used by the visualization.
+Due to the dynamic nature of the Amazon, it is not uncommon for certain product ASINs that was previously used for an existing product gets assigned to a different product.
 We have discovered, through manual testing, that this can be the case.
 When it happens, we have added the ASIN for that product to a blocklist.csv file.
 In the final aggregation step, all blocked ASINs are removed from the dataset.
 Additionally, the final aggregation step performs some optimization and cleaning of the text fields in the database to prepare the data for the visualization components.

-Visualization:
+INTERACTIVE VISUALIZATION
 Visualization code for the project is stored in the /CODE/Visualization directory in this archive.
 To run the code you can use the built-in python http server like so: